 Presque Isle Park

-There are plenty of hiking trails to traverse, like the Dead Pond Trail and Gull Pond Trail, at this recreational crown jewel of Marquette and one of the best places to see the ethereal aurora borealis in the country.
+There are plenty of trails to traverse, like the Dead Pond Trail and Gull Pond Trail, at this recreational crown jewel of Marquette and one of the best places to see the ethereal aurora borealis in the country.

 DeVos Art Museum